This post may contain affiliate links. Please see my disclosure policy for details.

 - Cairo to Alexandria by Taxi – you can organise a private car to take you from the capital to Alexandria but I would be mindful of which company you choose!
 I had read reviews that the drive down can be quite dangerous, especially if the driver is a little speed happy.

 Where to stay in Alexandria

-I particularly enjoyed their bird cage elevator, it really added a historical touch to the place!
-As it only had 3 sides, you could see the floors as you traveled up and down each day.
+I particularly enjoyed their birdcage elevator, it really added a historical touch to the place!
+As it only had 3 sides, you could see the floors as you travelled up and down each day.

 How to get around Alexandria

 As there are 32 kilometres of coastline in Alexandria, it would be wise to make sure you have transport to get around the city.

 Some places are central and it’s easy enough to walk along the Corniche to access them.
 But some attractions like the Montazah palace are further afield.

 The local taxis are great for shortstops but if you’re planning on visiting a few attractions, I would hire a private car to take you around for the day.

 I hired a driver to take me to Montazah Gardens, Pompey’s pillar, the Catacombs of Kom El Shoqafa and a few other places for around £500EGP for the whole day (£22GBP).
 I did negotiate though and promised I’d use his service for a drop off at the bus station the next day as part of the deal!